It's one thing to pamper your dog, but you can't forget to keep them healthy too!

 To stop unwanted pregnancies, it is advised to desex your dog between 5 and 6 months of age.
 Desexing also prevents your dog from fighting, roaming, and causing a nuisance to your neighbours.
 Health risks such as mammary cancer are also reduced when your dog is desexed.
 In female dogs particularly, uterine infections are reduced and cancer of the prostate gland in male dogs.
 A tattoo is placed in your dog's left ear once it has been desexed to help identify that your dog has been desexed.

-Having your dog microchipped is highly recommended for being able permanently identify your dog in the form of a tiny chip.
+Having your dog microchipped is highly recommended for being able permanently identify your dog.
 This chip contains your dog's registration details and is implanted into the skin of your dog.
 Owner details can be changed through the Central Animal Records.
 It is ideal to microchip your dog at the same time as desexing.
 A tattoo is placed on your dog's right ear to identify your cat has been microchipped.